Fremont, California: Culture and recreation

-City government
+Media

+Founded in 2002, the Tri-City Voice serves Fremont and the nearby cities of Union City and Newark.
+The weekly is based in the Fremont, and publishes the city's legal notices.

+Government

 An elected mayor heads Fremont city government for a four-year term.
 The mayor chairs the city council, which has four elected council members in addition to the mayor.
 Two new seats have been added to the council beginning in 2018, for a total of seven seats when district-based elections are phased in.
 The council adopts the city's budget, and decides major policies.
 The city council appoints a city manager and city attorney.
-The city manager hires city staff, and manages day-to-day business.
+The city manager hires city staff and manages day-to-day business.
 Advisory bodies work with the city council on some issues, to facilitate the council's final decisions.
 The mayor appoints advisory body members, subject to the approval of a majority of the council.
 Most members serve four-year terms of office without pay, with the exception of planning commissioners.

 The City of Fremont directly provides services related to public safety, land use regulation, infrastructure maintenance, parks and recreation, and local social services.
 To provide these services, the city government is organized into 22 departments, from Animal Services to Transportation Engineering.

 According to a 2009 financial report, city revenues were $280 million, expenditures $200 million, assets $1,200 million, cash and investments $340 million, and liabilities $260 million.
 As of 2015, the annual budget was $160 million and the city had 800 employees.

 The city council has adopted a balanced budget by July 1 of each year.
 Budget problems have in some past years involved cuts in services, reductions in city staffing and wage concessions by labor unions.

 Special districts provide water and sewer services for the city: Alameda County Water District and Union Sanitary District.
 A private contractor, Allied Waste, provides garbage collection and recycling services to the city.

-BoxART!
-Program: The City of Fremont boxART ! program transforms Fremont's traffic signal control boxes with compelling and creative imagery.

-Grand Jury investigation of record-keeping
+Grand jury investigation of record-keeping

-A Grand Jury in 2015 found that the city government did not comply with state law on public records, by deleting most emails after 30 days instead of the required two years.
-All emails were labeled automatically as "unsaved drafts" unless designated manually for retention.
+In 2015, a grand jury found that the city government did not comply with state law on public records, by deleting most emails after 30 days instead of the required two years.
+All emails were automatically labeled as "unsaved drafts" unless manually designated for retention.
 The city did not keep any record of councilmember emails, which used fremont.gov addresses and were relayed on to councilmembers' private email accounts.
-Though city officials held that automatic deletion would reduce data storage costs, the Grand Jury determined that the cost of complying with the state law would not be significant.
+Though city officials held that automatic deletion would reduce data storage costs, the grand jury determined that the cost of complying with the state law would not be significant.

-In response to the Grand Jury's findings, the city intended to overhaul its record-keeping procedures, and retain emails for 90 days instead of 30 days.
-It declined to follow the Grand Jury recommendation to retain all emails under the state Public Records Act, and the city attorney cited the data storage burden posed by email spam "for lunch at Tony's."